crochethk/klang-compiler/README.md

     ./scripts/build_compiler_jar.sh
     ```
     This will create a subdirectory `build` with two relevant files:
-    - `klangc.jar` - The actual compiler exectuable.
+    - `klangc.jar` - The actual compiler executable.
     - `klangc.sh` - A convenience script to run `jar`.

 3. Compile a Klang file